Universal-Team/db/docs/_ds/nds-bootstrap.md

   <li>Loaders such as DSi4DS do not work properly with RAM disks.</li>

   <li>Not an nds-bootstrap issue, but <em>Super Smash Bros.
 Crash</em> will freeze
-  after destroying a new challenger.
+  after fighting the new approaching challenger.
 When that happens, just restart the game, as the data has already been saved.</li>

   </ul>